-ACHIEV Internal Externa 8 credits AS Description Cr AS Description 91310 Use knowledge of design conventions with understanding 4i 91445 Analyse design ideas 91315 Develop an idea in a related sequence 4i 91450 Systematically clarify ideas

-91320 Produce a body of work 12e 91455

-CAREER OPPORTUNITIES: The study of art design provides a valuable background for careers such as architect, teacher, printer, animator, graphic designer, photographer, landscaper, publisher, advertising, work in the film industry, illustrator, fashion design, interior decorator, hairdresser, chef/baker, events co-ordinator, in fact most careers requiring a creative input.
+The focus of study is on creativity and the development of technical skills.
+Students will be made aware of developments in Art Design both in New Zealand and abroad.
+If a student successfully completes 3.2 and 3.3, they will be offered the opportunity to submit boards for external marking - these are worth 14 credits.
+A working knowledge of Photoshop would be useful.
+ACHIEVEMENT STANDARDS: Internal: 8 credits External: 14 credits AS Description Cr AS Description Cr 91310 Use knowledge of design conventions with understanding 4i 91445 Analyse design ideas 4i 91315 Develop an idea in a related sequence 4i 91450 Systematically clarify ideas 4i 91320 Produce a body of work 12e 91455 Produce a body of work 14e CAREER OPPORTUNITIES: The study of art design provides a valuable background for careers such as architect, teacher, printer, animator, graphic designer, photographer, landscaper, publisher, advertising, work in the film industry, illustrator, fashion design, interior decorator, hairdresser, chef/baker, events co-ordinator, in fact most careers requiring a creative input.